 Protecting trees, saving energy and reducing emissions.

-The most evident motivation to recycle paper is to save trees and slow deforestation.
 Trees are vital for the health of the planet and it takes an average of 24 of them to create just one tonne of paper2.
-It’s clear that recycling our paper protects woodlands, but there are other environmental advantages to be gained.
+That’s why it’s comforting to know that the paper and print industries have embraced recycling whole-heartedly.

 According to a US university, for every tonne of recycled paper we produce, we save5: